Stories from the road | Last updated:

 Q. Was it easy to leave your well-defined career and become an entrepreneur?

 I was not the sort of a guy who would confine from a nine to five pm job.
 Travelling was always my hobby.
-And I got into cycling .
-So it was easy to visualise this is the life I wanted to live for myself.
+And I got into cycling.
+So it was easy to visualize this is the life I wanted to live for myself.
 Once I knew how clear my mind was to put myself into this unknown journey, it was quite a straightforward decision to leave the job and start this.

 Q. Has the growth been organic?
 Though you operate in many countries you did n’t scale up through funding?

-Initial number of years we were confined to India.
-We had by now built a strong customer base and through them we could now launch in other countries.
+For the initial number of years, we were confined to India.
+We had by now built a strong customer base and through them, we could now launch in other countries.
 The first country was Sri Lanka and then it followed with South East Asia.
-Our current cycling tours in Asia can be viewed here.

 Q. Do you still remember your first customer?
 What was it like?

 Yes, Indeed I do remember.
-The first customer we got was from a bike festival we organised in Bangalore.
+The first customer we got was from a bike festival we organized in Bangalore.
 They were two friends.
-One of them was from Canada and the other person ’s name was Fenny.
+One of them was from Canada and the other person’s name was Fenny.
 They took the Victorian Bangalore Safari.
-It was a three hour tour built around the heritage of the city.
+It was a three-hour tour built around the heritage of the city.